 Regional West Visitation Guidelines.

-Visiting hours are 10 a.m. to 8 p.m. daily unless otherwise noted below.
+Visiting hours are 7 a.m. to 8 p.m.
+Monday through Friday and 10 a.m. to 8 p.m. on Saturday and Sunday unless otherwise noted below.
 Visitation is not allowed for patients with confirmed positive COVID-19 or persons under investigation for COVID-19 with test results pending.
 However, visitors may be allowed if the patient has been removed from transmission-based precautions which is typically 21 days.

 All visitors must be over 12 years of age, screened upon entering the facility, and required to wear a mask for the duration of their visit or while accompanying a patient.
 Visitors may be asked to leave if they aren’t following mask requirements.